IELTS Listening Section 3

 - is sometimes an expert being interviewed on an academic subject

-The normal rules apply to all parts of the Listening Test:
+The same tips apply to all parts of the Listening Test:

 - Read the title, if there is one